DendrouLab/panpipes/docs/yaml_docs/pipeline_visualization_yml.md

 ## Plot Markers

-The csv filed can be specified in the `viz` configuration file as follows:
+The csv filed can be specified in the `vis` configuration file as follows:

 pipeline_vis config file: (pipeline.yml)